Jake-Peralt-a/Plant-Disease-Detection/README.md

     pip install -r requirements.txt
     ```

-3. Download the pretrained model checkpoint (`plant_disease_model.pth`) and place it in the root directory of the repository.
+3. Download the pretrained model checkpoint (`plant_disease_model.pth`) from https://drive.google.com/drive/folders/1Wfa81ZZaOM4ON2sa7fb9PDpgsNMQzGyf?usp=sharing and place it in the root directory of the repository.

 4. Run the Streamlit app: